 You can complete this certificate in as little as one year or take up to seven years.
 You do not have to be working toward the Death, Dying and Bereavement Certificate to take any of these courses.

-This one day workshop will examine the many aspects and needs of parental grief following the death of a child.
-Regardless of age and/or gestation, the off-time death of a child produces devastation for the parents, the surrounding family and the community at large.
+This two day workshop will examine many aspects and needs of parental grief following the death of a child.
+Regardless of age and/or gestation, the death of a child tends to be a devastating experience for the parent(s), the surrounding family and the community at large.
+Navigating grief and heartbreak in a society that struggles with both mortality and emotional expression presents additional challenges for bereaved parents.
 We will examine parental grief following pre- and post-natal death, death of a child by illness, accident and suicide and death of an adult child.
-Discussions will include the experience of disenfranchised grief due to miscarriage, stillbirth, and suicide.
-The workshop will provide participants with therapeutic techniques in supporting the individual, couple and family following the death of a child.
-Therapeutic modalities will include narrative therapy, CBT and meaning-making.
+Discussions will include the experience of disenfranchised grief due to miscarriage, stillbirth and suicide.
+The workshop will provide participants with strategies for supporting the individual, couple and family (including siblings) following the death of a child.

 Grief is a naturally complicated experience for those who suffer the loss of a strong attachment.
 This major life stressor typically manifests in periods of deliberating pain and acute grief that eventually is neutralized with an adaptation to a 'new normal' and a reinvestment in life.
 For a long time there has been a sensitivity by clinicians and researchers to refrain from pathologizing this natural condition, however the risk for neglecting the signs of an impairing disorder is one of the reasons that complicated grief (CG) has been added to the DSM-V. Evidence indicates that about 10% of bereaved individuals will experience CG.